Consider these steps to help get your financial future off to a great start:

 - Find out if a Roth or Traditional IRA is right for you.

-- Learn more about the essentials for investing for retirement.
+- Learn more about the essentials of investing for retirement.

 - Commit to regular investing made easy with Fidelity's Automatic Investments.